misasa/actsasmappable/README.md

 # ActsAsMappable

-This is a Rails plugin for adding the ability to generate map from ActiveRecord mode.
+This is a Rails plugin for adding the ability to generate map from ActiveRecord model.

 # Description